Friday, June 02, 2017

 So are these games a kind of training?
 A way of self-teaching.
 They seem to go hand in hand with YouTube too, where you watch a clip on how to do something on your farm and then recreate it.

 Thomas has Bluetooth headphones he uses with his iPad.
 He repeats the "Your Bluetooth device is connected" message every time they are turned on.
-He has destroyed many corded headphones chewing the cable so wireless and Tech solves this problem.
+He has destroyed many corded headphones by chewing the cable so wireless and Tech solve this problem.

 I did try to introduce Thomas to the flight simulator on the Mac.
 A step too far!
 It didn't go well.
 He likes pressing buttons.
 Perhaps he won't be a pilot.

 A couple of coding books for kids arrived in the post this week.
-One for the new raspberry pi and one for Scratch.
-They are colorful with lots of pictures, so here's hoping I can take the boys back a step and show them what goes into their games, iPads, and YouTube.
+One for the new Raspberry Pi and one for Scratch.
+They are colourful with lots of pictures, so here's hoping I can take the boys back a step and show them what goes into their games, iPads, and YouTube.
 I'll let you know how I get on...

 Thanks for reading 👍😀